 Work Conditioning Coordinator

-Industrial Rehab Coordinator and Board Certified Orthopedic Specialist in Physical Therapy, with 12+ years of experience with treating work related injuries, and preparing injured workers for return to work.
-Liz is an excellent communicator who will work directly with adjustors and case managers to ensure efficient coordination of care.
+Industrial Rehab Coordinator and Board Certified Orthopedic Specialist in Physical Therapy, with 10+ years of experience in treating work-related injuries and preparing injured workers for return to work.
+Liz is an excellent communicator who will work directly with adjusters and case managers to ensure efficient coordination of care.

 Work conditioning is typically a 2 to 6 week functional programs designed to meet the specific job needs of the patient.
 Work conditioning sessions are typically 3-4 hours per day, 4-5 days per week.
 Each program is individualized to treat the patient’s specific injury and address overall physical and cardiovascular impairments following an injury and prolonged period of limited activity.